murb/render_as_js/README.md

+Note: this project is archived.
+I'm not using this in any project anymore as there are better options.
+Check [Hotwired](https://hotwired.dev)

 # RenderAsJs

 Simple Rails helper to render a ruby hash to a ES5/JavaScript object.
 While a hash like `{a:2}` in ruby looks like an acceptable object in JS-terms, `{a:2}.to_s`